karlstolley/wsi/syllabus/_policies/grading-criteria.md

   acceptable as undergraduate level.
 * D - Student has turned in all required components of a project, but the work is below undergraduate level.
-* E - Student has not turned in all required components of a project.
+* E - Student has not turned in all required components of a project, or student has not turned in work, including drafts, by the deadline without contacting the instructor ahead of time.
 </section>

 <section class="grad" markdown="1">